-The 2014 District Map Amendment changed industrial properties from the Low Intensity, Light Industrial I-4 Zone to the Light Industrial I-L Zone.
-The conversion to the I-L zone has created some non-conforming buildings in this district where the built heights of office buildings are taller than the 50-foot-height limit of the I-L zone.
-This Plan recommends zones that would make these buildings conforming (Map 35).
-The industrial district is divided into four areas: Randolph Square, Randolph Hills Shopping Center, Parklawn Drive and Nicholson Court (Map 32).
+The 2014 District Map Amendment changed industrial properties from the Low Intensity, Light Industrial I-4 Zone to the Light Industrial I-I Zone.
+The conversion to the I-I Zone has created some non-conforming buildings in this district where the built heights of office buildings are taller than the 50-foot-height limit of the I-L Zone.
+This Plan recommends zones that would make these buildings conforming (Map 41).
+The industrial district is divided into four areas: Randolph Square, Randolph Hills Shopping Center, Parklawn Drive and Nicholson Court (Map 39).

-Map 34: Parklawn South- Existing Zoning
+Map 39: Parklawn South Area - Property Key